• About

 How the United States Is Regulating AI

 The United States is taking a piecemeal approach to AI regulation compared to Europe.
-Rather than passing a single nationwide legislation, a number of states are crafting their own policies and legal frameworks.
+Rather than passing a single nationwide legislation, several states are crafting their own policies and legal frameworks.
 States such as California and New York focus intensely on data privacy, algorithmic transparency, consumer protection, and equitable AI use.
 Meanwhile, overarching guidance and advice from the federal government, especially for AI systems in government agencies, public services, and national security, is gradually emerging.
 This gives firms more room to develop emerging technologies.
 This approach also creates difficulties because rules differ from state to state, and this makes compliance more difficult for companies operating nationwide.
 But the general direction is clear.
 By 2026, American organizations will be under increasing pressure from regulators and the public to engage in ethical treatment of, and responsible, accountable, and transparent use of AI.

 Asia and the UK: Taking Action